 Brisbane is a fantastic hub, being surrounded by some of the best the East Coast has to offer.
 With not too much fuss, you can head to places like the Glasshouse Mountains, Fraser Island, Noosa or the Gold Coast… to name a few!

-If you’re hometown has this, you won’t find this as enticing but personally, we loved this!
+If your hometown has this, you won’t find this as enticing but personally, we loved this!
 So, most major cities now have the facility to hire bikes to get around.
 Well, Brisbane takes it another step further and offers electric scooters!
 They’re perfect for nipping around the city or using one to go around the Botanical Gardens is a fun idea.
 All you need to do is download the Lime app and find your closest one!

 Where to stay